bhavatarini-04-S/CforCrochets/README.md

 # CforCrochets
-The webpage i have created is the page for my own small business called "CforCrochets."
+A cute and short webpage for my small idea "CforCrochets."